Here’s what you’ll learn from Costco’s strategy study:

 This mission statement is directly linked to its business model and strategy.
 It emphasizes quality and cost leadership, which are two factors that top consumer’s priority charts.
 While they might seem mutually exclusive, Costco is known for both.

 Costco is primarily a big-box store.
 Such stores achieve economies of scale by focusing on large sales volumes and are meant to be a one-stop shop for customers.
-Establishments like Costco took “the one-stop shop” bit a step further and don’t offer just groceries and store products, but also a food court, optical services, gas stations, tire garages, or photo processing services.
+Establishments like Costco took “the one-stop shop” a bit further and don’t offer just groceries and store products, but also a food court, optical services, gas stations, tire garages, or photo processing services.

 Big-box stores typically carry items in extra-large sizes and lure customers with the promise of saving by buying in bulk.
 Costco is no exception - real bargains can be had by purchasing bulk non-perishable items or items with long shelf life.